Calculate overtime pay under FLSA 2026. Covers Time & Half, Double Time, blended rates, state OT laws no-tax-on-overtime rules | Calculator4U

 Calculate overtime pay and total earnings.

 The Overtime Calculator helps you see exactly how much you'll earn for those extra hours at work.
-Calculate your overtime pay rate, total pay per period, and annual earnings including both regular and overtime hours.
+An overtime calculator determines your total weekly pay by computing time-and-a-half, double time, or triple time earnings for hours worked beyond your employer's standard threshold—and shows you exactly how much more you earn per year when overtime is regular.
+Calculate your overtime pay rate, total pay per period, and annual earnings including both regular and overtime hours instantly.

-Under the Fair Labor Standards Act (FLSA), non-exempt employees must receive overtime pay of at least 1.5x their regular rate for hours worked over 40 in a workweek.
-Some employers offer double time or even triple time for certain situations like holidays or extended shifts.
+Under the Fair Labor Standards Act (FLSA), non-exempt employees must receive overtime pay of at least 1.5× their regular rate for hours worked over 40 in a fixed seven-day workweek.
+Some employers offer double time or even triple time for certain situations like holidays, late-night shifts, or extended hours.
+While there is no federal limit on how many overtime hours an employer can require, the law strictly regulates the baseline rate they must pay.

 Standard multipliers: Time-and-a-half (1.5×), Double time (2×), Triple time (3×).